johnivanpuayap/johnivanpuayap/README.md

 # Currently
 <br>
 I'm working on finishing my degree on computer science.
-I'm alsoo working towards completing some of my personal projects, certifications, The Odin Project n order to prepare me for my OJT in 2024.

-I'm also documenting my #100DaysofCode Challenge.
+I'm alsoo working towards completing some of my personal projects, certifications, The Odin Project in order to prepare for my internship in 2024.
+I'm also currently doing and documenting my #100DaysofCode Challenge mainly focusing on improving my knowledge on back-end technologies.
 <br>
 <br>
 <h3>Genshin Artifact Adder</h3>